 Fluid flow is an active area of research in mathematics, science and engineering with a wide range of applications.
 Research concerns the study of novel physical systems, new mathematical and algorithmic developments and applications to aeronautical, chemical and mechanical engineering.

-In the School of Mathematics, research is no just into liquids and gases.
+In the Department of Mathematics, research is no just into liquids and gases.
 Many flowing materials, such as slurries and multiphase mixtures, display 'fluid like' behaviour and can be tackled using techniques developed for classical fluid problems.
 Much of the emphasis in our work is placed on the nonlinear behaviour in these 'fluid like' systems.
-More information can be found on the School of Mathematics website:
+More information can be found on the Department of Mathematics website: